 Though it may sound far fetched there are a subset of scientists who believe the search for alien megastructures and artifacts such as Dyson Spheres or probes might yield evidence of past or present ATCs.
 A discovery of a Dyson sphere would be monumental to say the least but alas the probability of an ATC constructing such a structure must be far less than emitting some form of communication signal.

 What about communication through the use of gravitational waves?
 If such technology were possible it would require the manipulation of gravity and by association the mass of matter.
 Wouldn't it be cool if we could someday focus a gravity beam in a particular direction and change its intensity at will?
 Better yet if we could produce repulsive gravity!
-But alas back to reality, those technologies either don't exist or are far far into the future for us so I'll leave this for our future selves to ponder.
+But alas back to our current reality, those technologies either don't exist or are far far into the future for us so I'll leave this for our future selves to ponder.

 Quantum communications?
 It's mind boggling to think that this "spooky action at a distance" phenomenon really exists but I haven't been able to connect the dots as to how one could use this to send a message from point A to point B.